NicholasMoser/gnt4.online/docs/scon4_all_changes.md

     - 1C (15 to 13)
     - 2C (15)
 - 6A
+    - Does not stagger anymore
+    - Leaves opponents on the ground on hit
+    - Has have 26 hitstun allowing followups after the move ends
     - Animation adjusted to not look so jumpy
     - Combos into this timing adjusted
 - 4B
     - Hitbox appears one frame later to better match the animation
     - Can be grabbed on startup